khairold

 The Result

-The programmatic SEO foundation is solid — thousands of unique pages, each targeting long-tail legal queries that nobody else is serving well.
+The programmatic SEO surface is massive — tens of thousands of unique pages, each targeting long-tail legal queries across four jurisdictions.
 The content is real (government court judgments), the structure is semantic, and the internal linking is systematic.

 What I Learned